PolymeshAssociation/middleware-tests/README.md

 The URLs of the services under test can be set with environment variables.
 Look at the [environment.ts file](./src/environment.ts) for a complete list

+## Local Images

+To test a local image update the corresponding  env to be set to the local tag name. `docker compose` by default attempts to pull, so you will need to add `pull_policy: never` to the respective service.

 ## Scripts

 - `yarn build:ts` compiles typescript files into javascript and type declarations.
 Outputs to `dist/` directory